Composite pulses for robust universal control of singlet-triplet qubits: Abstract

 \section{Abstract}

-Qubit manipulation is fundamental to quantum computing.
-However, the stray coupling between the qubit and the environment usually present in real experimental systems hinders the high-precision control necessary for a quantum computer with error rates below the quantum error correction threshold.
-We consider this problem in the context of the singlet-triplet spin qubit in a semiconductor double quantum dot system, where the experimenter has precise control over the exchange interaction only, while statistical fluctuations in the magnetic field gradient produce drift error about the $x$-axis of the Bloch sphere.
-The exchange interaction is restricted to be positive and finite.
-Taking these constraints into account, we design experimentally viable electrical pulse sequences that, for small magnetic field gradients, carry out rotations around $\hat z$ while canceling gate errors up to the sixth order in the gradient fluctuations, and for large gradients, perform arbitrary rotations while canceling the leading order error.
+Precise qubit manipulation is fundamental to quantum computing, yet experimental systems generally have stray coupling between the qubit and the environment, which hinders the necessary high-precision control.
+We report here the first theoretical progress in correcting an important class of errors stemming from fluctuations in the magnetic field gradient, in the context of the singlet-triplet spin qubit in a semiconductor double quantum dot.
+These errors are not amenable to correction via control techniques developed in other contexts, since here the experimenter has precise control only over the rotation rate about the $z$-axis of the Bloch sphere, and this rate is furthermore restricted to be positive and bounded.
+Despite these strong constraints, we construct simple electrical pulse sequences that, for small gradients, carry out $z$-axis rotations while canceling errors up to the sixth order in gradient fluctuations, and for large gradients, carry out arbitrary rotations while canceling the leading order error.